NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> cfdm.write(f, 'new_file.nc')

-The `cfdm.write` function has options to set the format, netCDF compression, endian (native), and HDF chunk size of the ouput file; as well as options that modify output data types, and which specify which properties should be global attributes.
+The `cfdm.write` function has options to set the format, netCDF compression, endian, and HDF chunk size of the ouput file; as well as options that modify output data types, and which specify which properties should be global attributes.

 Equality